A Tool to Support you in Mastering your Alignment

 I hope you will let yourself enjoy this practice!

-You can get extra support by joining us in the Blissipline group.
-You can post your questions or practice sessions.
-You can come to a live call, practice on your own, set an alarm and do it several times a day, whatever you want!
+You can get extra support by joining us in the Blissipline group or the Brain-Body Connection group, or both!
+You are welcome to post your questions or practice sessions.
+You can come to a live call, and get some direct support.

 Let’s rock this!